airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

       "OBS_STATUS"
     ]

+### dataSetAttributes

+*Array*.
+An array of the identifiers of the attributes attached at the dataset level.
+Example:

+    "dataSetAttributes": [
+      "LAST_UPDATED"
+    ]

+### seriesAttributes

+*Array*.
+An array of the identifiers of the attributes attached at the level of a collection of observations (such as a time series or a cross-section).
+Example:

+    "seriesAttributes": [
+      "COLLECTION",
+      "DECIMALS"
+    ]

 ### obsAttributes

 *Array*.
-An array of observation level attribute identifiers.
+An array of the identifiers of the attributes attached at the observation level.
 Example:

     "obsAttributes": [
       "OBS_STATUS",